In This Article

 Uphold also provides a self-custodial Web3 wallet, enabling users to manage and store crypto and NFTs, make seamless crypto purchases, and access DeFi trading venues.

 eToro, on the other hand, offers a demo account with $100k in virtual funds, ready-made diversified portfolios, staking for limited crypto assets, and margin trading, which amplifies your potential profits (and losses).
-Trading with leverage on eToro is done via CFDs.
+Trading with leverage on eToro is done via CFDs and staking reward is not offered for US, UK/FCA users.

 A prominent feature offered by eToro is copy trading, which allows copying the trades of other successful traders for no additional fees but requires a minimum amount of $200.
 The platform also offers a large community of traders and investors to connect with, share ideas, and learn from experienced professionals.